tholonia/the-book/Latest/THOLONIA_THE_BOOK.md

 <center><img src="../Images/051-firstdot.png" style="width:90%" /></center>
 We start with a 0-dimensional dot represented by a blue dot in the middle of nothing *(Fig. c1)*.
 Because it is 0 dimensions and surrounded by nothing, it only exists as a concept of *something*.
 It has no form, no dimensions, no properties other than that it is a *concept* of *something* that exists.
 But where does it exist?
 It can't be measured, seen, or interacted with in any way, so how can we say it even exists?
 This dot exists only as a concept, which means it only exists because of the awareness of its existence.
 The only difference between a void of nothingness and a void of nothingness with an imaginary point in it is the *idea* of an imaginary point in a void of nothingness.
 Without the awareness of its existence, the void of nothingness would simply remain a void of nothingness.
 This is our first duality, that of *nothingness* and the concept of *somethingness*, and also the first condition of imbalance.

-#### **Claim XX:** The tholonic definition of energy is “the balancing of an ever bifurcating awareness in accordance with the laws of duality.”
+#### **Claim 45:** The tholonic definition of energy is “the balancing of an ever bifurcating awareness in accordance with the laws of duality.”

 This next step requires some philosophical conjecture because we have to ask why/how does a 2<sup>nd</sup> (green), dot appear *(Fig. c2).*